-The Middle East Studies Forum (MESF) is a network of world-class researchers and educators based at the Alfred Deakin Institute for Citizenship and Globalisation at Deakin University in the field of Middle East and Central Asia studies and languages.
+The Middle East Studies Forum (MESF) is a leading centre of scholarship on the Middle East at the Alfred Deakin Institute for Citizenship and Globalisation at Deakin University.
+MESF hosts world-class projects and scholarship in the field of Middle East and Central Asian studies and languages.

 MESF manages a number of high-profile international projects and teaching initiatives, including projects sponsored by Carnegie Corporation of New York, Gerda Henkel Stiftung and the Australian Research Council.
 MESF members provide regular expert comment for media organisations across the globe.

 We host regular international and national events and seminars, and run a biennial Middle East studies conference.

 Convened by Professor Shahram Akbarzadeh, our members work across a diverse range of topics related to the contemporary Middle East and Central Asia, including:

 • International Relations, security and foreign policy dynamics

 • The rapidly changing nature of civil society and democracy